A season of joy -- and caution -- kicks off in New Orleans

 “I don’t need the musicians getting sick.
 I don’t need my customers getting sick and I don’t need my other half of my staff getting sick,” Conrad said.
 “When this dies down then we’ll have the big block party.”

-In what has become a traditional kickoff to the season, a group known as the Phunny Phorty Phellows was to board one of the historic St. Charles line streetcars Thursday night along with a small brass band.
-Vaccinations and protective masks were required and seating on the streetcar was to be limited.
+In what has become a traditional kickoff to the season, a group known as the Phunny Phorty Phellows boarded one of the historic St. Charles line streetcars Thursday night along with a small brass band.
+Vaccinations and protective masks were required and seating on the streetcar was limited.

 Larger, more opulent parades will follow in February as Mardi Gras nears.